 Researchers tend to agree that the correct answer to the Born or Made debate is less important than what people think the correct answer is.

 Thus, understanding how individuals view leadership, both within and outside the organization, is critical.
-This knowledge fosters personal growth within the organization and demonstrates an individual’s own leadership qualities.
+This knowledge fosters personal growth within the organization and demonstrates an individual’s leadership qualities.

 Leaders Are Born Or Made